GianAlingog/learn-dp/unit0/unit0.md

 }
 ```

 A quick glance might not differentiate the two implementations immediately, but on closer inspection, the time and space complexity are evidently linear O(n).
+This is because instead of recalculating previously processed fibonacci numbers, we instead save it in `fib` and use it for further calculations.

 Note that if we all we require is the nth fibonacci number, then there exist further optimizations: *space optimization*, with time O(n), space O(1); and *matrix exponentation*, with time O(log(n)), space O(log(n)).